WenhaoYuan337/FYP-Nanoparicles-Segmentation-Network/README.md

 - **Output:** Saves a histogram visualization and logs statistics such as the average particle area and count.

-## Project Outlook
+## Project Outlook (extensions can be done)
-- **object detection:** detection models such as Fast R-CNN or Yolo 11 can also be implemented for particle detection, which may be much faster than segmentation, better suited for high-throughput requirements.
-- **object detection:** detection models such as Fast R-CNN or Yolo 11 can also be implemented for particle detection, which may be much faster than segmentation, better suited for high-throughput requirements.
+- **object detection:** detection models such as Fast-RCNN or Yolo 11 can also be implemented for particle detection, which may be much faster than segmentation, and better suited for high-throughput requirements.
+- **object tracking:** multi-object tracking methods (such as DeepSort), MOT, could be implemented based on the mask obtained from segmentation, to track the dynamic evolution of particles between different frames.
+- **sintering:** as the characteristic of particles can defined using three key parameters, its own size, its neighboring particles distribution(can be described using pair distribution function), and size.
+So it is hopeful to build a descriptor for this and thus differentiate two sintering mechanisms.
+Ref: [A machine learning-based framework for mapping hydrogen at the atomic scale](10.1073/pnas.2410968121), [Quantifying Atomically Dispersed Catalysts Using Deep Learning Assisted Microscopy](10.1021/acs.nanolett.3c01892), [Deep-Learning Aided Atomic-Scale Phase Segmentation toward Diagnosing Complex Oxide Cathodes for Lithium-Ion Batteries](10.1021/acs.nanolett.3c02441)

 ## Questions?